dami-caleb/Projects1/Network/IOT/Smart_Home/Readme.md

 This smart home project consits of:

-1.A lighting system that switches on automatically when sensors identify a human in a room.
+1. A lighting system that switches on automatically when sensors identify a human in a room.

-2.A smart heating system that detects any temperature change in the house and automatically adjusts the temperature to the home owner's preferred setting.
+2. A smart heating system that detects any temperature change in the house and automatically adjusts the temperature to the home owner's preferred setting.

-3.A home intruder detector that sounds an alarm if someone attempts to break into a guarded area.
+3. A home intruder detector that sounds an alarm if someone attempts to break into a guarded area.